stolostron/observability-e2e-test/README.md

 go get -u github.com/onsi/ginkgo/ginkgo
 ```

-2. then, depending on how your E2E environment is set up, **choose the following exclusive methods to run the e2e testing**:
+2. Then, depending on how your E2E environment is set up, **choose the following exclusive methods to run the e2e testing**:

 **option 1:** If your E2E environment is set up with steps by running `make test-e2e-setup`, then simply run the e2e testing with the following command: